-You must also inform clients whether, and how, the services you provide are regulated and how this affects the protections available to the client.
-For most solicitors firms, all the services they provide will be regulated by the SRA.
-However, within multidisciplinary practice (or 'one-stop shops') the legal services provided may be regulated, while the non-legal services may not be regulated or may be regulated by another regulator.
+You must inform clients whether, and how, the services you provide are regulated and how this affects the protections available to them (outcome 1.7).
+For most solicitors' firms, all the services they provide will be regulated by the SRA.
+However, within multidisciplinary practices the legal services provided may be regulated, while the non-legal services may not be regulated or may be regulated by another regulator.
 It is important clients are made aware which services are regulated and any differences there might be in the regulatory protections available.

 3.2.2 Cost information and fee arrangements

-Clients must be given the best possible information about the cost of their matter, both at the start of the retainer and throughout.
+Clients must be given the best possible information about the cost of their matter, both at the start of the retainer and throughout (outcome 1.13).

-There are specific requirements on the information you must provide where there is a referral arrangement or fee sharing arrangement.
+There are specific requirements on the information you must provide where there is a referral arrangement or fee sharing arrangement (outcome 1.6).
 You should explain any arrangements that are relevant to your client's instructions to allow clients to make an informed choice about how to pursue their matter.
 The information should be clear and in writing or in a form appropriate to the client's needs.
 Clients must be informed of any financial or other interest that an introducer has in referring the client to you.
-Clients must also be informed of any fee sharing arrangement that is relevant to their matter.

-There are also specific requirements in relation to the
+There are also specific client care requirements in relation to the:

 3.3 What you should tell your client

-The SRA has provided numerous IBs to help solicitors comply with the outcomes in chapter 1 on client care of the SRA Code.
+The SRA has provided numerous IBs to help solicitors comply with the outcomes in chapter 1 of the SRA Code on client care.
 Many of these relate to information for the client.
 Below is a brief summary of the IBs.

 3.3.1 Service levels

-You should agree service levels with your client, for example, the type and frequency of communications.
+You should agree service levels with your client, for example, the type and frequency of communications (IB 1.1).
 The Law Society has provided an example of the types of service standards you may wish to agree to:

-Both you and your client will have responsibilities and these should be explained to the client.
+Both you and your client will have responsibilities and these should be explained to the client (IB 1.2).
 The Law Society has provided an example of what you might agree:

 Your responsibilities may include: